Legislative Updates

 How you can help right now:

-- Submit a letter of support before the deadline
+• Submit a letter of support before each of the assigned committee the deadlines

 Key legislative issues include the restoration of unrestricted rights for adult adoptees to obtain their own original birth certificates, the removal of unnecessary bureaucratic barriers, and the advancement of open records legislation.
 Recent advocacy efforts have focused on educating lawmakers and the public about the importance of transparency and equal access to birth information.